YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 ## Introduction

-The Absence Request plugin is a comprehensive solution for managing student absence notifications in a Moodle environment.
+The Absence Reporting plugin is a comprehensive solution for managing student absence notifications in a Moodle environment.
 It streamlines the process of students reporting absences, notifying course directors, and tracking absence data for administrative purposes.
-The plugin supports the Academic Consideration for Missed Course Work Policy by providing a standardized and transparent mechanism for submitting and tracking absence requests.
+The plugin supports the Academic Consideration for Missed Course Work Policy by providing a standardized and transparent mechanism for reporting and tracking absences.

 Key features include:
-- Student-initiated absence requests with support for different absence circumstances
+- Student-initiated absence reports with support for different absence circumstances
 - Automatic notifications to course directors
 - Comprehensive reporting for course directors and faculty administrators
-- Configurable request limits per academic term
+- Configurable reporting limits per academic term
 - GDPR-compliant data management
 - Multi-language support (English and French)